gruntjs/grunt-docs/Installing-grunt.md

 It is preferable to specify grunt and grunt plugins as [devDependencies](https://npmjs.org/doc/json.html#devDependencies) in your project's [package.json](https://npmjs.org/doc/json.html) and instruct users to do `npm install` than to have users install grunt and grunt plugins manually.
 Utilizing `package.json` makes the task of installing grunt (and any other dev dependencies) much easier and less error-prone.

 ## Installing grunt
 As the "Installing grunt and grunt plugins" section of the [[Getting Started]] guide explains, run `npm install grunt --save-dev` and npm will install the latest official version of grunt in your project folder, adding it to your `package.json` devDependencies.
-You can specify either `grunt` or `grunt@latest` as `latest` is just an npm tag for the last-published release version.

 Note that a [tilde version range][] will be automatically specified in `package.json`.
 This is good, as new patch releases of the latest version will be installable by npm.